alexvictoor/BrowserLog/README.md

   </appender>
   ...
 ```

-If you are using NLog you can add a nuget reference to BrowserLog to your project as follow:
+If you are using NLog, below a similar example:

-    PM> Install-Package BrowserLog.TBD

-Below an XML fragment example that shows how to configure logback on the server side

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>